Zucchini cake bakes up tender and soft then gets topped with tart lemon frosting.

 This cake is a great way to use up that garden zucchini and it while I’m not advocating serving your family cake to increase their vegetable intake, zucchini consumption IS a by-product of making this cake (wink, wink).

-You can use half butter, half shortening or even cream cheese. for the frosting to cut the sweetness of the buttercream.
+- You can use half butter, half shortening or even cream cheese. for the frosting to cut the sweetness of the lemon frosting.

 - 1 cup of sugar

 - 1 teaspoon vanilla

 - 1 1/4 cup flour